New Manager? Here's the Onboarding Guide You Need

 These daily practices not only make you a stronger leader but also show your team what kind of culture you want to build.

 Great managers are learners.
-Don’t be afraid to ask your peers, leadership, and employees how you’re doing.
-More importantly, act on the feedback you receive.
+As we've mentioned with a few of these points, don’t be afraid to ask questions.
+And, one of the hardest ones can be asking your peers, leadership, and employees how you’re doing.
+But, wouldn't you want to know sooner rather than later if there are improvements you can make?
+Of course, act on any feedback you receive within reason.
+It's not a popularity contest, but you should take constructive criticism well.
 This shows humility and helps you grow faster in your role.

 The Bottom Line